a-staab/dobedo/README.md

 #### About the Developer

-Amber will be graduating soon from the full-stack software engineering fellowship at Hackbright Academy in San Francisco, CA. This is her first web application, and her favorite parts about building it were creating the data model, unbreaking (and sometimes re-breaking and then again unbreaking) things, and coming to really appreciate the convenience and elegance provided by an ORM.
+Amber recently graduated from the full-stack software engineering fellowship at Hackbright Academy in San Francisco, CA. This is her first web application, and her favorite parts about building it were creating the data model, unbreaking (and sometimes re-breaking and then again unbreaking) things, and coming to really appreciate the convenience and elegance provided by an ORM.

 You can learn more here: www.linkedin.com/in/amberstaab/